GameFoundry/bsf/Documentation/Manuals/Native/User/bsl.md

 ~~~~~~~~~~~~~~

 # Mixins
 When writing complex shaders is it is often useful to break them up into components.
 This is where the concept of a **mixin** comes in.
 Any shader code or programmable states defined in a **mixin** can be included in any **technique**.
-Syntax within a **mixin** block is identical to syntax in a **technique** block, meaning you can define code and non-programmable blocks as shown above.
+Syntax within a **mixin** block is identical to syntax in a **technique** block, meaning you can define code and non-programmable state blocks as shown above.

 ~~~~~~~~~~~~~~
 // Provides common functionality that might be useful for many different shaders